ThermoPilot/ThermoPilot/FAQ.md

 ### ✔ Is this a ThermoPilot bug?
 No.
-It is a PowerShell ISE limitation and affects all WinForms scripts.
+It is a PowerShell ISE limitation.
 ThermoPilot shuts down cleanly when closed from its own window.

 ---

 ## ❓ Why does my CPU temperature show 0°C, N/A, or stay blank?

-Your laptop likely has **firmware‑locked CPU sensors**.

-Acer (and a few other OEMs) hide CPU temperature from Windows and from tools like LibreHardwareMonitor.
+Some systems do not expose CPU temperature sensors through standard telemetry.
 When this happens:

-- CPU temp cannot be read
+- CPU temperature cannot be read
 - CPU override cannot activate
-- GPU governor still works normally
+- GPU‑based thermal control still works normally

-Use the **Acer Edition** if this applies to you.
+ThermoPilot automatically falls back to **GPU‑only mode**, which is safe and fully supported.

 ---

 ## ❓ Does ThermoPilot conflict with OEM tools like PredatorSense or Armoury Crate?

-No — not in a harmful way.
+No.

 ThermoPilot: